|Click this mouse for

 extent of the damage.
 It will be only an estimate but that will give an idea as to how much help

-rescuers from where they are to where they are needed is by airplane.
-If the local airport is
+from where they are to where they are needed is by airplane.
+If the local airport is damaged,

-damaged, where is the next available airport?
-What is the largest size aircraft these places can
+where is the next available airport?
+What is the largest size aircraft these places can handle?

-the disaster area.
+disaster area.
 Here they will be working with local people if they are able to function.
-Some
+Some will

 A different but related problem for the logistics people will be to